LaRambla20/Repo10_SOFAR-assignment-final/README.md

 Installations Required
 ----------------------

-In this section all the required installations to run the project are reported.

-The simulator requires a [ROS2 Galactic](https://docs.ros.org/en/galactic/Installation.html) installation and the following packages if they are not already installed:
+The project requires a [Ros2 Galactic](https://docs.ros.org/en/galactic/Installation.html) installation and the following packages if they are not already installed:

 * for Ubuntu 20.04, install Nav2 by typing on terminal:
 ```bash